 - Summer gasoline: there are four gasoline standards during the high-ozone summer months, determined by their CAA status:

 - Federal 9.0psi maximum RVP standard: applies to all regions of the country, unless subject to a lower RVP standard.
-Also, E15 gasoline (with 15% ethanol) can be sold year-round.

 - Federal 7.8psi maximum RVP standard: applies to several areas within five states: